Conservation of the Tapestries from the Spangled Bedroom at National Trust Property Knole by May Berkouwer Textile Conservation

 Many different yarn samples were compared to find the one best suited to these tapestries.
 A 2 ply, tightly spun, fine yarn matched the best for the infill and a 3 ply for the re-warping.

-We use Ciba Geigy chemical dyes for this process as they offer a high level of colour fastness causing minimal fibre damage to the wool during the dye process.
+Wherever possible we use commercially supplied colours; Ciba Geigy chemical dyes are being used for this process as they offer a high level of colour fastness causing minimal fibre damage to the wool during the dye process.